AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 ![](assets/permission-set.png)

-When you install the package, a new permission set is created, **Adobe Captivate Prime User**.
+When you install the package, a new permission set is created, **Adobe Learning Manager User**.
 Go to the permission set and then add the users.

 Select the users and assign the permissions accordingly.
 The learners can now access the Captivate Prime app.

 Now, select a profile, for example, Standard Profile of a user, and click the profile.
-Click **Edit** and in the **Custom App Settings** section, enable the check-box **Adobe Captivate Prime**.
+Click **Edit** and in the **Custom App Settings** section, enable the check-box **Adobe Learning Manager**.
 This makes the app accessible to the user.

 In the **Custom Tab Settings** section, in the **Learner Home** drop-down list, select the option **Default On**.